swaggymarie/libasm/README.md

 # libasm
 This school project's goal is to create a basic asm library.
+This branch is made for **Mac** , if you're a Linux user, please checkout to the write branch.

 ## Table of Contents
 [ft_strlen](#strlen) | [ft_strcpy](#strcpy) | [ft_strcmp](#strcmp) | [ft_write](#write) | [ft_read](#read) | [ft_strdup](#strdup)